 Your doctor then inserts a thin, hollow needle into the spot where you hurt.
 The fluoroscope monitors the procedure to ensure that the needle reaches the desired spot.
 The radiofrequency wave then passes through the needle to burn and destroy the nerve or nerves, stopping them from sending pain signals to your brain.

 Meet with your doctor at Florida Medical Pain Management for a consultation to help answer your questions about RFA and to see how it can benefit you.

 What are the benefits of RFA?

 RFA is minimally invasive, which makes it a preferred method of treatment.

 - Quick recovery

 - No general anesthesia needed

-If you’d like to talk to your doctor about RFA, schedule an appointment by calling the office or using the convenient online booking tool today.
+If you’d like to talk to your doctor about Radiofrequency Ablation, schedule an appointment by calling the office or using the convenient online booking tool today.